LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 12 - Vehicles list.md

 # Lesson 12 - Vehicles list

-After adding a new vehicle to user's account, the following list of user's cars should be our goal for this lesson.
+After adding a new vehicle to the user's account, the following list of users' cars should be our goal for this lesson.

 ![Vehicles list](assets/vehicles-list.png)

-1. First we want to extend `src/stores/vehicle.js` store.
+1. First we want to extend the `src/stores/vehicle.js` store.

 ```js
 // ...